-Wow! so nearly 2 years ago we were asked by long term clients and all round top guys Spiral House to produce an epic cinematic for their upcoming game, which is published by Maximum Games.
+Wow! so nearly 2 years ago we were asked by long term clients and all round top guys Spiral House to produce an epic game trailer for their upcoming game Troll and I, which is published by Maximum Games.
 What followed was our greatest and most enjoyable CGI animation journey yet!

 ‘About the Game: Troll and I ’